A guide to Native American restaurants across the U.S.

 restaurant setting with glasses of champagne and a plate of food

-Planning a post-COVID vacation or road trip?
-Why not add these Native American restaurants to your itinerary!
-Below we’ve compiled a list of some of the best Native restaurants in the U.S. Let us know if you have another favorite Native restaurant, café or food truck in the U.S. that we may have missed!
+Planning a family vacation or road trip?
+Don’t forget to add these Native American restaurants to your itinerary!
+Below we’ve compiled a list of some of the best Native restaurants in the U.S., in alphabetical order.
+Let us know if you have another favorite Native restaurant, café or food truck in the U.S. that we may have missed!

 Indigenous Eats

-This new restaurant opened in August 2022 and is owned by a member of the Yakama Nation.
+This restaurant has two locations in Spokane, WA, and is owned by a member of the Yakama Nation.
 The menu features fry bread, Indian tacos, and desserts with huckleberry sauce.
-Visitors can choose to build their own meals with rice, beans or frybread topped with beans, beef, venison, chicken, cheese and veggies!
+Visitors can choose to build their own meals with rice, beans or fry bread topped with beans, beef, venison, chicken, cheese and veggies!

 Owamni by the Sioux Chef